chunkingz/chunkingz/README.md

 - 👋 Hi, I’m @chunkingz
-- 👀 I’m interested in Software Engineering, Cyber Security, and DevOps
+- 👀 I’m a Software Engineer with a bit of xp in Cyber Security, and DevOps
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java while doing my masters degree and working as a Typescript Fullstack developer
 - 💞️ I’m looking to collaborate on open source tools
-- 📫 You can reach me via email: kingstonfortune@gmail.com
+- 📫 You can reach me via email: kingstonfortune@hotmail.com

 <!---
 chunkingz/chunkingz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.